House Republicans Lay the Groundwork for Trump to Fire Rosenstein

 But meanwhile, Trump’s allies in the House were escalating their months-long battle with Rosenstein for access to documents related to the Russia probe and the investigation into Hillary Clinton’s private email server.
 Democrats claim that much like #ReleaseTheMemo debacle, their real aim is to undermine Mueller — in this case by providing the justification for getting rid of Rosenstein and replacing him with a deputy AG willing to rein in the special counsel.

-On Wednesday evening, House Judiciary Committee Chairman Bob Goodlatte informed the panel’s ranking Democrat, Representative Jerrold Nadler, that he plans to issue a subpoena for the seven memos former FBI Director James Comey wrote documenting his interactions with Trump, which are part of the Mueller investigation.
+On Wednesday evening, House Judiciary Committee Chairman Bob Goodlatte informed the panel’s ranking Democrat, Representative Jerrold Nadler, that he plans to issue a subpoena for the seven memos former FBI director James Comey wrote documenting his interactions with Trump, which are part of the Mueller investigation.
 According to The Hill, it’s standard procedure to consult the ranking member at least two days before making such a move, so the subpoena could be issued this week.

 With Attorney General Jeff Sessions recused from the Russia probe, the subpoena for the Justice Department sets up a confrontation with Rosenstein.
 On Friday Goodlatte, along with House Intelligence Committee Chairman Devin Nunes and Oversight Committee Chairman Trey Gowdy, issued a letter demanding that the memos be released by Monday, saying, “There is no legal basis for withholding these materials from Congress.”